 The relative library paths must be set appropriately as well.
-For iOS:
+For iOS for example:

 '''

-"library_path": "../../Frameworks/libMoltenVK.dylib",
+"Library_path":

+".../../Frameworks/VkLayer_khronos_validation/VkLayer_khronos_validation",

 '''

-And for macOS:
+And for macOS without a framework:

 '''

-"library_path": "../../Frameworks/libMoltenVK.dylib",
+"library path": "../../Frameworks/libMoltenVK.dylib",

 '''

 Activating the layers is not automatic as the layers are explicit and must be loaded programmatically.
 When your application bundle is packaged this way, vkEnumerateInstanceLayerProperties will see these layers present, and you can enable them at instance creation time by listing them in the ppEnabledLayerNames member of the VkInstanceCreateInfo structure.